vcz-fr/TheFollowUp/_posts/2014/11/2014-11-10-firefox-developer-edition.md

 ## Update from the 6th of June 2021

-And I am still using and loving it!
+I am still using and loving it!
 Being able to quickly open the developer console and tinker with webpages has been a life saver on multiple occasions or the past years.
 Thanks Mozilla for the hard work you did, enabling the developer community with such a fantastic tool.